First Reading Acts 4:5-12

 Gospel Reading: John 10:11-18

-John, the elder, writes to urge his readers to live faithfully and lovingly.
+John, the elder, (that’s how the author of these 3 epistles describes himself, tradition holds that it was in fact the disciple John, but does not tell us so) writes to urge his readers to live faithfully and lovingly.
 Last week’s reading assured us that we are gifted with the wonderful, loving title of Children of God – not because we deserve it, but because God’s grace has decreed it.
 He went on to encourage us to then live worthy of that name.
 Now, John proceeds to describe the love of God and our response to that love.
 He doesn’t give us a dictionary definition of love – instead he defines it by what it does – how it acts.
 Its not a passive emotion – it is active and visible.
 Listen again how he begins this section: (1 John 3:16-18 NIV) This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters.
 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 Dear children, let us not love with words or speech but with actions and in truth.